github/backup-utils/README.md

 ### Features

-The backup utilities are based on the server-side [backup][8] and [restore][9] capabilities built in to GitHub Enterprise but implement a number of advanced features for backup hosts:
+The backup utilities are based on the backup and restore capabilities built in to GitHub Enterprise but implement a number of advanced features for backup hosts:

- - Complete GitHub Enterprise backup and restore system via two simple utilities:<br>
+ - Complete GitHub Enterprise backup and recovery system via two simple utilities:<br>
    `ghe-backup` and `ghe-restore`.
- - Online backups **("rsync" strategy only)**.
+ - Online backups.
 The GitHub appliance need not be put in maintenance mode for the duration of the backup run.
- - Incremental backup of Git repository data **("rsync" strategy only)**.
+ - Incremental backup of Git repository data.
 Only changes since the last snapshot are transferred, leading to faster backup runs and lower network bandwidth and machine utilization.
+ - Efficient snapshot storage.
+Only data added since the previous snapshot consumes new space on the backup host.
  - Multiple backup snapshots with configurable retention periods.
- - Efficient snapshot storage **("rsync" strategy only)**.
-Only data added since the previous snapshot consumes new space on the backup host.
- - Backup commands run under the lowest CPU/IO priority on the GitHub appliance, reducing performance impact while backups are in progress **("rsync" strategy only)**.
+ - Backup commands run under the lowest CPU/IO priority on the GitHub appliance, reducing performance impact while backups are in progress.
  - Runs under most Linux/Unix environments.
  - MIT licensed, open source software maintained by GitHub, Inc.